fraser182/itunes_top_20_app/README.md

 ## Remember

-When you are accessing JSON keys wihich have special characters you cannot use dot notation.
+When you are accessing JSON keys which have special characters you cannot use dot notation.
 You have to use square brackets.

 So if a country had a key `region:name` you could not do `country.region:name`.
 You would need to do `country['region:name']`